Morocco Sahara Desert Camping: What to Expect at a Desert Camp in Merzouga

 O

-Local Expert · Fez Cultural Tours
+Riad Manager & Morocco Travel Expert · Fez Cultural Tours

 📅 February 7, 2026·3 min read

 There is a particular kind of silence in the Sahara desert that you do not find anywhere else on earth.
 Not the silence of an empty room or a quiet forest — something deeper.
 The dunes absorb sound entirely, and in the absence of any city noise, you become acutely aware of the wind, the sand shifting, and your own breathing.
-Every traveller who has spent a night in a Merzouga desert camp returns with the same verdict: it was the best night of the trip.
+Every traveler who has spent a night in a Merzouga desert camp returns with the same verdict: it was the best night of the trip.
 Here is exactly what to expect.

 The arrival: Most Sahara desert tours from Fez or Marrakech arrive at the Merzouga oasis village in the late afternoon, with the light already going golden.
 You will be met by your guide and the camels.
 The camel trek across the Erg Chebbi dunes to the camp takes between 45 minutes and 1.5 hours depending on the camp location.
 Camels are surprisingly comfortable for the first 20 minutes and considerably less so after that; most people dismount at the top of a high dune to watch the sunset before continuing to camp on foot or by camel.
 The dunes of Erg Chebbi are among the tallest in the Moroccan Sahara, reaching up to 150 metres — the scale only becomes apparent when you are standing on one.